Get Your Workplace involved in Walk for Autism this May!

 Cushman & Wakefield’s commitment to inclusivity extends beyond the event, as they work with Aspect’s Autism Friendly Team to improve accessibility in workplaces and public spaces.
 By fostering inclusive environments, the company is helping create a more welcoming Australia for everyone.

-Together, employees at Cushman & Wakefield raised an impressive $22,256 for Walk for Autism - showing that inclusivity and support go beyond the workplace!
+Together, for the second year, employees at Cushman & Wakefield raised an impressive $22,256 for Walk for Autism - showing that inclusivity and support go beyond the workplace!

 RSM Australia